Quantum Supercritical Regime with Universal Magnetocaloric Scaling in Ising Magnets

 \textbf{Hyperscaling function and crossover surfaces.} {More generally, we consider the simultaneous effects of $g$ and $h$ fields near the QCP.
-In this case, } the Gr\"uneisen ratio $\Gamma_h$ can be described as a two-variable hyperscaling function, $\Gamma_h = T^{-\Delta/{z\nu}} \psi_{\Gamma_h}(x, y)$, with $x$ defined above and $y\equiv \tilde{g} \cdot T^{-1/{z\nu}}$.
+In this case,} the Gr\"uneisen ratio $\Gamma_h$ can be described as a two-variable hyperscaling function, $\Gamma_h = T^{-\Delta/{z\nu}} \psi_{\Gamma_h}(x, y)$, with $x$ defined above and $y\equiv \tilde{g} \cdot T^{-1/{z\nu}}$.
 In Fig.~\ref{fig3}\textbf{a}, we show the obtained function $\psi_{\Gamma_h}(x,y)$ through data collapsing.
-The red solid lines mark the peaks and dips of $\psi_{\Gamma_h}(x,y)$ by scanning $x$ for each fixed $y$, and each point $(x_i, y_i)$ represents a crossover line in Fig.~\ref{fig3}\textbf{b}.
-For example, the point with {$(x_0,y_0=0)$} corresponds to the QSR crossover line in Fig.~\ref{fig2}\textbf{a} for $\tilde{g}=0$.
-As $(x_i, y_i)$ moves, the crossover lines form a crossover surface in Fig.~\ref{fig3}\textbf{b}, enclosing a generalized QSR for $\tilde{g} \neq 0$.
-Notably, an isothermal plane at a fixed temperature $T$ (gray plane) intersects the crossover surfaces, resulting in two dashed lines that follow the scaling $h \propto (g - g_c^*)^{\Delta}$, with $g_c^*$ the pseudo-QCP estimated at finite temperature (see Supplementary Figure 3).
-In the zero-temperature limit, $g_c^* = g_c$, and the dashed line in Fig.~\ref{fig1}\textbf{a} is nothing but the ground-state supercritical crossover line $h \propto \tilde{g}^{\Delta}$ proposed in Ref.~\cite{wang2024qsc}. \\
+The red solid lines mark the peaks and dips of $\psi_{\Gamma_h}(x,y)$ by scanning $x$ for fixed $y$, and each point $(x_i, y_i)$ represents a crossover line in Fig.~\ref{fig3}\textbf{b}.
+For example, the point with {$(x_0,y_0=0)$} corresponds to the QSR crossover line for $\tilde{g}=0$ in Fig.~\ref{fig2}\textbf{a}.
+As $(x_i, y_i)$ moves, these crossover lines form a crossover surface in Fig.~\ref{fig3}\textbf{b}, enclosing a generalized QSR bulk for $\tilde{g} \neq 0$.
+Notably, an isothermal plane at a fixed temperature $T$ (gray plane) intersects the crossover surfaces, resulting in two dashed lines that follow the scaling $h \propto (g - g_c^*)^{\Delta}$, with $g_c^*~\lesssim~g_c$.
+In the zero-temperature limit, $g_c^* = g_c$, and the dashed line in Fig.~\ref{fig1}\textbf{a} is nothing but the ground-state supercritical crossover line $h \propto \tilde{g}^{\Delta}$ proposed in Ref.~\cite{wang2024qsc} (see Supplementary Note 4). \\